-I thrive off feedback and welcome your questions about any issue related to independent travel.
+I thrive off feedback and welcome your questions.
 I’m particularly keen to help people overcome their fear of travel, and give friendly advice on facing up to complacency, routines and all those things that stop people from travelling for extended periods.
 So please get in contact with your questions and I’ll do my best to answer them.

 1. What is Independent Travel?

 The best way to define independent travel is to say what it’s not – it’s not tourism.
-Tourism means short breaks and all the details of where you’ll stay and what you’ll do have usually been organized in advance.
-Independent travel involves a much longer time-frame, up to a year (there are some people who travel indefinitely: see the Life of a Permanent Nomad) and there is an element of chance in where you will stay and what you will do.
-Some people organize these details in advance while others, like me, play it by ear and go with the flow.
+Tourism means short breaks and all the details of where you’ll stay and what you’ll do have usually been organised in advance.
+Independent travel involves a much longer time-frame, up to a year (there are some people who travel indefinitely and there is an element of chance in where you will stay and what you will do.
+Some people organise these details in advance while others, like me, play it by ear and go with the flow.
 My approach is to simply choose a place to go, carve out a chunk of time, get the money together, travel alone and don’t do too much research as I’ll find out everything I need to know (and more) after I get there.
 In this way independent travel is a mystery and a way of life.

 In my view independent travel should be done alone.
 A lone traveller is easier to approach as opposed to a couple, and so he/she will meet more people – but many people travel in couples or groups and that’s fine.
 It generally involves travelling to the other side of the world and spending as much time as possible getting to know it.
 But you can travel independently in your own country, doing cycling or hiking tours.
-What’s essential for anyone who wants to do this is to build up the skills that will enable you to get the most out of your journey and keep you safe.
-See this article for more details: 10 Skills for Independent Travellers.
+What’s essential for anyone who wants to do this is to build up the skills you will need to do it.
+See this article for more insights: 10 Skills for Independent Travellers.

 2. Was it Easy to Become an Independent Traveller?

 I didn’t plan to become an independent traveller, it just happened naturally.
 But I do remember being afraid of travelling alone and overcoming this fear was the key to getting away.
 I described this process of conquering my fears at the start of 9 Months in Tibet.
 Somewhere along the road I picked up a series of skills that I consider essential for anyone who wants to travel independently.
 These were things I learned gradually, with experience, and not from a book.
 If you really want to become something, if you have a burning ambition, and if you stay focused on it, you can make it happen whatever the odds.

-3. Can You Advise People About Working Abroad and Career Choices?
+3. Can You Advise People About Working Abroad?

 My advice is simple: experience as many different jobs as you can between the ages of 16 and 30 – work in bars, kitchens, building sites, vans, offices and shops – and eventually you’ll work out what you want to do – and that is the point you should go to university and study your chosen subject.
-This will give you an overview of the job market, will help you relax, build confidence and take the right decisions and be a much more motivated student.
-Part of this process should be working abroad – all young people should try and get summer jobs in foreign countries, or volunteer postings, and the tourism industry everywhere needs charming young English-speakers like you (and check out this article: Introduction to Working Abroad).
+This will give you an overview of the job market, will help you relax, build confidence, take the right decisions and be a much more motivated student.
+Part of this process should be working abroad – all young people should try and get summer jobs in foreign countries, or volunteer postings, and the tourism industry everywhere needs charming young English-speakers like you (check out this article: Introduction to Working Abroad).

 4. What Do I Do Now?

-At the moment I am a freelance writer, editor, troubleshooter and project manager.
+At the moment I am a freelance writer and PR consultant.
 My last big project was as a PR advisor and editor and European rep for a Scottish rehab clinic.
-This involved editing their blog, managing a small team of freelancers, and helping them spread the word around Europe.
-I had no idea I would end up working with addiction but it’s one of the most fascinating subjects I have come across and so it’s a cool job.
-I am currently based in Bucharest but will have moved to Liverpool by the end of 2015.
+This involved editing their blog, managing a small team of freelancers, and helping them spread the word about addiction treatment around Europe.
+I had no idea I would end up working with addiction but it’s one of the most fascinating subjects I have come across and so it was a cool job.

 5. Should I Travel Before Getting a Career?

 Another consideration is that independent travel, and getting a short term job abroad, may well result in you getting into a completely different career.
-I never would have imagined that I’d be working for a Scottish rehab clinic while living in Romania.
+I never would have imagined that I’d be working as a PR consultant.
 The fact is that working abroad, and especially within the EU, is a lot easier than it has ever been as you don’t need special visas and work permits — although who knows what impact Brexit will have on this?

 6. Is Travel a Way of Life?

 Independent travel can certainly be a way of life and there are people who travel indefinitely.
-If you can adapt to foreign cultures, if you can handle missing home occasionally, if you thrive on being in strange places — independent travel could become your way of life.
+If you can adapt to foreign cultures, if you can handle missing home occasionally, if you thrive on being alone and in strange places — independent travel could be for you.

-7. How Can I Get a Review Copy of 9 Months in Tibet?
+7. How Can I Get a Copy of 9 Months in Tibet?